melvinsh/go-asns/README.md

 # go-asns
-Get a list of unique Autonomous System Numbers matching a list of IPs from stdin.
+Get a list of unique Autonomous System Numbers owning the IPs from stdin.

 ## Usage
 ``` bash